ElementumOrg/elementum-docker/README.md

 # Docker image and docker-compose service for Elementum

-Since Elementum supports client-server mode, you can run Elementum in Docker either to offload processing from weak device or to use unsupported OS (like Xbox or iOS or tvOS).
+Since Elementum supports client-server mode, you can run Elementum in Docker either to offload processing from weak device or to use unsupported OS (like [Xbox](https://github.com/elgatito/plugin.video.elementum/issues/1117) or iOS or tvOS).
 You even can use normally incompatible OSes as client and server, e.g. Windows and Linux.

 > [!TIP]
-> You also can run Elementun as Linux daemon or Windows service - take a look into how `elementum` binary is run in [Dockerfile](Dockerfile) and [docker-compose.yml](docker-compose.yml).
+> You also can run Elementun as Linux daemon or Windows service (without docker) - take a look into how `elementum` binary is run in [Dockerfile](Dockerfile) and [docker-compose.yml](docker-compose.yml).
 If you will do that - then please share your configs (e.g. systemd unit) so we can add them to git repository.

 The full conversation about client-server mode can be found [here](https://github.com/elgatito/plugin.video.elementum/issues/2).